on4r4p/Copernicus/README.md

 -   ~~Add whitepage engine for uk.~~
 -   ~~Add whitepage engine for es.~~
 -   ~~Add whitepage engine for ru.~~
--   Add whitepage engine for usa.
+-   ~~Add whitepage engine for usa.~~
+- add Captcha solver for yellowpages.com.
 -  Add ability to save current session and continue where it stopped in  case of uncaught error.
 -  Add graphml , gephi , cytoscape ,export format .
 -  Add image search for yahoo and bing